 - Goats with horns will sometimes bump into you and may raise a welt on your kids forehead.
 I have over 1000 trail miles under my belt now and have only had two incidents of this kind and both were my fault and very minor.

 - Goats with horns can supposedly cool themselves more easily.
-Goats without horns get scurs and those things are nasty and problematic.
+Goats without horns get scurs and those are problematic.

 - And lastly, goats look cooler with horns. 🙂

-Pick well as it will likely be what your stuck with for the rest of your packing carrier as mixed herds will sometimes have issues.
+Pick well as it will likely be what you’re stuck with for the rest of your packing carrier and mixed herds will sometimes have issues.

 Hitting or kicking is a bad idea and will make your goats less trusting of you and put your training back by weeks.